 Elisabeth Decrey Warner is the Executive President and co-founder of Geneva Call.
 For over 25 years, she has worked with NGOs on issues relating to refugees, torture, disarmament and humanitarian norms.
 Her work was recognized in 2005 when she was nominated for Switzerland as one of the 1000 Women for the Nobel Peace Prize.
 Ms Decrey Warner was a member of the Parliament of the Republic and Canton of Geneva for 12 years and was elected its President in 2000.
 She is currently a member of the Advisory Board of the Geneva Centre for the Democratic Control of Armed Forces (DCAF) as well as of the Geneva International Center for Humanitarian Demining (GICHD).
 She was recently awarded an Honorary Doctorate by the University of Geneva.

 Alessio di Sanzio joined Geneva Call in 2007 as Communication Officer and Events Coordinator.
 After studying banking, he completed a Master’s degree in Theology and Philosophy, and a PhD in Anthropology.
 He has worked as a consultant and senior project manager in the public sector (Swiss Government and several Cantons) and in the private sector in banking, human resources, fundraising, teaching, technology, marketing and communication.
-He currently combines the roles of Project Officer, and Human Resources and IT Officer.
+He currently combines the roles of IT and Facility management.